Budget Buys; Which shampoo is the best pick for you? - Firstpost

 Shampoo your way to smooth and gorgeous locks

 Even the most luxurious locks fall prey to the frizz factor of warm and humid weather.
 So this Keratin and Argan oil infused solution is your best bet to smooth away that inevitable frizz.
 Now the key to smoothening down those frizzy locks is Argan oil which acts as a great moisturizer to penetrate the hair cuticles to make hair softer and more manageable.
-And when used in tandem with Keratin, TRESemme’s smooth system; this dual action formula is the Holy Grail for frizz control.
-Notably, this lower sulphate solution works great on both natural and chemically treated hair too.
-So bye –bye flyaways!
+And when used in tandem with Keratin, TRESemme’s smooth system; this dual-action formula is the Holy Grail for frizz control.
+Notably, this lower sulfate solution works great on both natural and chemically treated hair too.
+So bye-bye flyaways!